isFakeAccount/psnawp/README.md

 ## Disclaimer

 This project was not intended to be used for spam, abuse, or anything of the sort.
 Any use of this project for those purposes is not endorsed.
 Please keep this in mind when creating applications using this API wrapper.

+## Credit

+This project contains code from PlayStationNetwork::API and PSN-PHP Wrapper that was translated to Python.
+See more in [LICENSE](LICENSE.md)